BalaRajendran/React-native-file-share-for-android/README.md

       </intent-filter>
    </activity>
    ```

-   - Some of the Specific Types are:
+   - Some of the Specific Mime Types are:

    ```
    <data android:mimeType="text/plain" />
    <data android:mimeType="image/*" />